5 Signs Your Residential Roofing Needs Immediate Attention

 Leaks or Water Stains

 Water invasion is one of the most evident indicators of immediate roof repair necessity.
-Leaks can originate from internal house elements such as the damaged shingles or decayed flashing, or clogged gutters, and escalate quickly to compromise structural integrity.
+Leaks can originate from internal house elements such as the damaged shingles or decayed flashing, or clogged gutters, and grow quickly to compromise structural integrity.

 Watch Out For: